leopoldgerber/ollama-text-gateway/README.md

 3. Run `pytest`
 4. Build Docker image
 5. Push image to GitLab Container Registry
+6. Deploy infrastructure compose files when related files change
-6. Deploy to VPS over SSH
+7. Deploy the application to VPS over SSH
+8. Copy the current `docker-compose.yml` to the server
-7. Pull updated image and restart the container on the server
+9. Pull the updated image and restart the app container
+10. Run Alembic migrations with `alembic upgrade head`

 ## Infrastructure Notes

 Current production-like setup includes:

-* VPS with a dedicated `deploy` user
+- VPS with a dedicated `deploy` user
-* Docker and Docker Compose
+- Docker and Docker Compose
-* Nginx as reverse proxy
+- Nginx as reverse proxy
-* app container bound to `127.0.0.1:8000`
+- app container bound to `127.0.0.1:8000`
-* separate Ollama container
+- separate Ollama container
+- separate PostgreSQL container
-* shared Docker network between app and Ollama
+- shared Docker network between app, Ollama, and PostgreSQL
-* Uptime Kuma for external health monitoring
+- Uptime Kuma for external health monitoring
-* Portainer for container management
+- Portainer for container management

+The application image and `docker-compose.yml` are updated automatically through CI/CD.
+Infrastructure compose files for Ollama and PostgreSQL are deployed only when their related files change.

 ## Monitoring

 The service provides:

-* `GET /health` for app health
+- `GET /health` for app health
+- `GET /health/ollama` for Ollama reachability
+- `GET /health/db` for PostgreSQL reachability
-* Docker `healthcheck`
+- Docker `healthcheck`
-* external monitoring through Uptime Kuma
+- external monitoring through Uptime Kuma

 ## Current Model